Thomond Park

 Thomond Park is a stadium in Limerick in the Irish province of Munster.
-The stadium is owned by the Irish Rugby Football Union and has Munster Rugby, Shannon RFC and UL Bohemian RFC as tenants.
+The stadium is owned by the Munster Rugby and has Shannon RFC and UL Bohemian RFC as tenants.
 Limerick FC played home games in Thomond Park from 2013 to 2015 in the League of Ireland while the Markets Field was being redeveloped.
 The capacity of the stadium is 25,600 following its large-scale redevelopment in 2008.
+This was expanded to 26,500 for the first time when Munster played Northampton Saints in the Heineken Cup on 12 November 2022.
+This was reduced to 25,100 in October 2025, for safety & comfort reasons.

 History

 The stadium holds a special place in rugby due to its own unique history and atmosphere.
-The stadium is famed for its noise during play and the complete silence while home and away players are kicking for goal.
+The stadium is famed for its noise during play and the complete silence while home and away players are kicking for goal and other significant moments, such as the All Blacks Haka.
 Munster also retained an intimidating 12-year unbeaten run at Thomond in the Heineken Cup—running from the competition's start in 1995 until 2007 when the Leicester Tigers broke the streak with a 13–6 win.
 On 31 October 1978 Munster celebrated their historic 12–0 victory over the All Blacks in front 12,000 fans at Thomond Park.